West Coast Conference: History

-More recently, Gonzaga's rise to national prominence after being invited to the NCAA tournament every year since their Cinderella run to the "Elite Eight" in 1999 has helped make the WCC a household name.
+More recently, the rise of now-former member Gonzaga to national prominence after being invited to the NCAA tournament every year since their Cinderella run to the "Elite Eight" in 1999 has helped make the WCC a household name.
 As San Francisco was from the 1940s to the early 1980s, Gonzaga has gained recognition as a major basketball power, despite the WCC being a mid-major conference.
 Gonzaga has been to 23 consecutive NCAA tournaments—the longest streak for any school in the Western United States, the third-longest active streak, and the sixth-longest streak in history.
 They have also been to all but one WCC tournament final since 1995, and have played for the conference title every year since 1998.
 In 2016–17, the Bulldogs advanced all the way to the national championship game—the deepest run by a conference team since San Francisco went to three consecutive Final Fours from 1955 to 1957.
 The Bulldogs reached the title game again in 2021, this time entering the game unbeaten, but again losing, this time to Baylor.

 Saint Mary's has also made marks for the conference as the Gaels appeared in the NCAA Tournament in 2005, 2008, 2010, 2012, 2013, 2017, 2019, and 2021 (making the "Sweet Sixteen" in 2010).

 Eventually, with the 2010 realignment opening up new avenues for expansion, the WCC decided to revisit expansion plans.
 The conference decided that it would only seek out private schools, but would not limit its search to faith-based institutions.
 Even so, the two additions, Brigham Young University and University of the Pacific are both faith-based institutions, although Pacific has not been financially sponsored by the United Methodist Church since 1969.